 Irina Nizamutdinova, MD, PhD

-Dr. Irina Tsoy Nizamutdinova is an associate professor.
-She earned her medical degree (M.D.) and specialized in Family Medicine in Tashkent, Uzbekistan.
-Dr. Nizamutdinova subsequently completed her master's and Ph.D. in Clinical Pharmacology at Gyeongsang National University School of Medicine in South Korea.
-Her graduate work focused on understanding the molecular signaling of adhesion molecules in the context of cardiovascular diseases and cancer.
+She earned her Medical Degree (MD) and specialized in Family Medicine in Tashkent, Uzbekistan.
+Dr. Nizamutdinova went on to earn both her Master’s and Ph.D. in Clinical Pharmacology from Gyeongsang National University School of Medicine in South Korea.
+Her graduate research focused on elucidating the molecular signaling pathways of adhesion molecules, particularly in the context of cardiovascular disease and cancer.

-Prior to joining UIWSOM, Dr. Nizamutdinova worked in the Department of Medical Physiology at Texas A&M Health Science Center College of Medicine and was also a member of the Doctor of Physical Therapy Program at the University of Mary Hardin-Baylor.
-Her primary focus was teaching Gross Anatomy, Pathology, the Lymphatic System, and Experimental Biology courses.
+Before joining UIWSOM, Dr. Nizamutdinova held faculty appointments at the Texas A&M Health Science Center College of Medicine, in the Department of Medical Physiology, and at the University of Mary Hardin-Baylor in the Doctor of Physical Therapy Program.
+Her teaching portfolio includes Gross Anatomy, Pathology, the Lymphatic System, and Experimental Biology, where she has consistently integrated basic science with clinical application.